 Margaret Thatcher: Oh, exactly.
 Very much so.

-For entertainment I’ll enjoy the complete set of Shakespeare works (thank you FRIP), and for company I’d bring along the formidable anthology, ‘Women’s Work’, edited by Eva Salzman and Amy Wack (Seren, 2008) which celebrates women’s poetry from across the English-speaking world.
+For entertainment I’ll enjoy the complete set of Shakespeare works (thank you, the Frip), and for company I’d bring along the formidable anthology, ‘Women’s Work’, edited by Eva Salzman and Amy Wack (Seren, 2008) which celebrates women’s poetry from across the English-speaking world.
 My bag is packed!